wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-archiving-microsoft-365/includes/4-explore-records-management-microsoft-365.md

 Many different subscriptions support records management.
 The licensing requirements for users depend on the features you use.

- -  To see the options for licensing your users to benefit from Microsoft Purview features, see the [Microsoft 365 licensing guidance for security &amp; compliance](/office365/servicedescriptions/microsoft-365-service-descriptions/microsoft-365-tenantlevel-services-licensing-guidance/microsoft-365-security-compliance-licensing-guidance?azure-portal=true).
+ -  To see the options for licensing your users to benefit from Microsoft Purview features, see the [Microsoft 365 licensing guidance for security & compliance](/office365/servicedescriptions/microsoft-365-service-descriptions/microsoft-365-tenantlevel-services-licensing-guidance/microsoft-365-security-compliance-licensing-guidance?azure-portal=true).
  -  For records management, see the [Microsoft Purview Records Management](/office365/servicedescriptions/microsoft-365-service-descriptions/microsoft-365-tenantlevel-services-licensing-guidance/microsoft-365-security-compliance-licensing-guidance#microsoft-purview-records-management?azure-portal=true) section and related PDF download for feature-level licensing requirements.

 ### Permissions